-- (a) Boundary landscaping is required for a minimum depth equal to the required setback distance or ten (10) feet (whichever is less) along all property lines abutting streets except for the required street openings. - (b) Landscaping along all streets and boundaries shall be in compliance with section 7-9-137.5 64, "Fences, and Walls, and Hedges." - (c) Any landscaped area shall be separated from an adjacent parking or vehicular area by a wall or curb at least six (6) inches higher than the adjacent parking or vehicular area. - (d) Permanent watering facilities shall be provided for all landscaped areas and be operated and maintained in an efficient manner. - (e) Required landscaping shall be maintained in a neat, clean and healthy condition.
-This shall include proper pruning, mowing of lawns, weeding, removal of litter, fertilizing and watering as needed, and replacement of plants when necessary. - (f) For landscape projects subject to section 7-9-133.2 68 of this Zoning Code, a Landscape Documentation Package as defined in section 7-9-133.3 68.3 shall be submitted and approved pursuant to the requirements set forth in section 7-9-133.3 68.3 and 7-9-133.4 68.4 and the Guidelines applicable thereto prior to the issuance of building permits.
+- (a) Boundary landscaping is required for a minimum depth equal to the required setback distance or ten (10) feet (whichever is less) along all property lines abutting streets except for the required street openings. - (b) Landscaping along all streets and boundaries shall be in compliance with section 7-9-TBD, "Fences and walls." - (c) Any landscaped area shall be separated from an adjacent parking or vehicular area by a wall or curb at least six (6) inches higher than the adjacent parking or vehicular area.

+- (d) Permanent watering facilities shall be provided for all landscaped areas and be operated and maintained in an efficient manner. - (e) Required landscaping shall be maintained in a neat, clean and healthy condition.
+This shall include proper pruning, mowing of lawns, weeding, removal of litter, fertilizing and watering as needed, and replacement of plants when necessary. - (f) For landscape projects subject to section 7-9-133.2 TBD of this Zoning Code, a Landscape Documentation Package as defined in section 7-9-133.3 TBD shall be submitted and approved pursuant to the requirements set forth in section 7-9-133.3 and 7-9-133.4 TBD and the Guidelines applicable thereto prior to the issuance of building permits.
 A Certificate of Completion shall be submitted and approved prior to the closure of the permit.

 Sec.
-7-9-72. - Solar energy systems.
+7-9-72.
+Solar Energy Systems (NEW)